Consumer protection laws in Ontario

 The Consumer Protection Act (CPA) governs most common consumer transactions in the marketplace and home.
 If your transaction isn’t covered under the CPA, it may be covered by other consumer protection acts listed here.

-Covered under the Ministry of Consumer Services
+Covered under the Ministry of Government and Consumer Services

 If you have a complaint against a business related to one of the acts below, you may be able to file a complaint with the Consumer Protection Branch of the ministry.